hristogochev/voyager/docs/state-restoration.md

 You also need to pass it it's `parent` reference, which is conveniently accessible to you upon implementing the interface.

-Here is an example of how you can implement your own navigator saver provider and use it.<br>This approach, originally used by [kevinvanmierlo](https://github.com/hristogochev/vortex/issues/1) for restoring screens whose parameters and properties are not all serializable, demonstrates the process.
+Here’s an example of implementing a navigator saver provider, based on [kevinvanmierlo's solution](https://github.com/hristogochev/vortex/issues/1) for restoring screens with non-serializable parameters and properties:
 ```kotlin
 @Composable
 fun App() {